GintasS/Vilnius-Background-Radiation/README.md

 ## <a name="Intro"></a>Intro

 <p>This is a scientific project about Vilnius background radiation, where you can find daily radiation values for Vilnius City!<br>
-Here the website posts radiation data statistics and analysis.<br>
+This website posts radiation data, statistics and analysis.<br>
-You can visit website here: <a href="http://radiation.gsvedas.com/" target="_blank">url</a>
+You can visit this website here: <a href="http://radiation.gsvedas.com/" target="_blank">url</a>
 </p>

 ## <a name="Sources"></a>Sources